 Patient Home Visits

 Patients who miss clinic appointments and fail to return for care are traced using a combination of phone calls and physical visits to their homes by a team of nurses, social workers and trained volunteers.
-Over the last year, nearly 2,000 patients were called or visited to ensure retention in care.
-This resulted in dramatic reductions in patients who are lost from care and therefore receive inadequate treatment.
+Patients are called or visited to ensure retention in care.
+This results in dramatic reductions in patients who are lost from care and therefore receive inadequate treatment.
 The volunteers also visit households affected by TB to find additional cases.